westonludeke/any-llm-bench/README.md

 streamlit run app.py
 ```

-The app will automatically detect no API keys and enable **Mock Mode** - you can test all features immediately with simulated responses!
+The app will automatically detect no API keys and enable **Mock Mode**, you can test all features immediately with simulated responses.

 ### Option 2: Real API Mode (With API Keys)
 ```bash